Tips for First Time Homeowners

 - Replaced the blinds on half of my windows

-That being said, there is a lot that can go wrong when owning a house.
+Since then, the list has doubled.
+A lot can go wrong when owning a house, and it does.
 There are also many items to purchase and always something to do, inside and out.
 Owning a house is not for the faint of heart, but it’s ultimately worth it to have a place that you own where you call the shots.

 Do you have any first year homeowner stories or tips to pass along to new home owners?
 Share them in the comments below!